node-class-may-2023/ComIT_Node/javascript.md

 }
 ```

-* If we keep nesting statements it's going to be difficut to follow this code
+* If we keep nesting statements it's going to be difficult to follow this code

 ```js
 const name = 'Marta';